Who is Dancing on Ice judge Ashley Banjo?

 Though their routines have been extremely praised by judges Simon Cowell, Amanda Holden and Piers Morgan, it was viral sensation Susan Boyle who was anticipated to attain the competition’s £100,000 prize and coveted place performing on the Royal Selection.

-Hardly believing their victory, Banjo mentioned on the time, “I was saying ‘guys, second!’.
+Hardly believing their victory, Banjo stated on the time, “I was saying ‘guys, second!’.
 When you said our name – honestly, I’m going to wake up in a minute.”

-Since successful Britain’s Received Expertise, dance troupe Range have accomplished eight excursions, danced within the closing ceremony of the Invictus Video games and are getting ready for an anniversary tour in 2019, a decade after they gained Britain’s Received Expertise.
+Since profitable Britain’s Received Expertise, dance troupe Range have accomplished eight excursions, danced within the closing ceremony of the Invictus Video games and are getting ready for an anniversary tour in 2019, a decade after they received Britain’s Received Expertise.

 Banjo additionally noticed himself narrowly miss one other Britain’s Received Expertise victory final yr, after his Range offshoot, DVJ, entered the expertise competitors.

-What different reveals has Ashley Banjo starred in?
+What different exhibits has Ashley Banjo starred in?
 Has he been a TV choose earlier than?

-Banjo’s experience in dance noticed him participate in a sequence of associated programmes, together with comedy-drama movie Streetdance 3D, and all 5 sequence of Sky1’s competitors, Received to Dance, till the present was cancelled in 2014.
+Banjo’s experience in dance noticed him participate in a collection of associated programmes, together with comedy-drama movie Streetdance 3D, and all 5 collection of Sky1’s competitors, Received to Dance, till the present was cancelled in 2014.

-Banjo additionally fronted two sequence of Ashley Banjo’s Secret Road Crew on Sky1, the place himself, and some different members of Range, train a sequence of non-dancers a road routine earlier than they carry out in entrance of shocked household and associates at an occasion.
+Banjo additionally fronted two collection of Ashley Banjo’s Secret Avenue Crew on Sky1, the place himself, and some different members of Range, educate a collection of non-dancers a road routine earlier than they carry out in entrance of shocked household and pals at an occasion.

-Banjo returned to his judging roots for ITV’s short-lived 2017 sequence Dance Dance Dance, which noticed a group of celebrities be taught a sequence of routines alongside a buddy or associate.
+Banjo returned to his judging roots for ITV’s short-lived 2017 collection Dance Dance Dance, which noticed a group of celebrities study a collection of routines alongside a pal or associate.

-In more moderen occasions, Banjo has leant his choreography expertise to ITV particular The Actual Full Monty in each 2017 and 2018, which noticed a sequence of celebrities strip on display with the intention to increase consciousness for many who have suffered from most cancers.
+In more moderen instances, Banjo has leant his choreography expertise to ITV particular The Actual Full Monty in each 2017 and 2018, which noticed a collection of celebrities strip on display so as to increase consciousness for individuals who have suffered from most cancers.

 Away from showcasing his personal clean strikes, Banjo has additionally forayed into presenting.
 In 2015, he fronted an ITV particular of Views, the place he explored the historical past of Michael Jackson and the inspiration behind the legendary 1984 Thriller video.

-He additionally teamed up with Zoe Ball to entrance BBC1’s 2015 sport present Can’t Contact This, the place contestants needed to navigate an enormous assault course with the intention to win a choice of prizes.
+He additionally teamed up with Zoe Ball to entrance BBC1’s 2015 sport present Can’t Contact This, the place contestants needed to navigate an enormous assault course so as to win a choice of prizes.

-“Dance is my thing,” he mentioned.
-“I’m intrigued by how totally different folks discover the appropriate individual.
-When the idea got here up, my first dialog to point out producers was about how I met my spouse dancing.
+“Dance is my thing,” he stated.
+“I’m intrigued by how completely different folks discover the proper individual.
+When the idea got here up, my first dialog to indicate producers was about how I met my spouse dancing.
 It does occur.
-I do know associates who met their different half by dance.
+I do know pals who met their different half by way of dance.

 “I knew there was something in it, so I just wanted to explore it.”